helium/HIP/0037-omni-protocol-poc.md

-- Similar to the LoRa gateway onboarding process, to onboard an eSIM app, the operator of an eSIM back-end (generally a service provider / MVNO) will submit a phone IMEI to the onboarding server during eSIM issuance using the same API that current manufacturers use to submit hotspot hardware credentials such as mac addresses.
+- Similar to the LoRa gateway onboarding process, to onboard an eSIM app, the operator of an eSIM back-end (generally a service provider / MVNO) will submit a phone IMEI to the onboarding server during eSIM issuance using the same API that current manufacturers use to submit Hotspot hardware credentials such as mac addresses.

 - Onboarding keys will be generated and stored in a secure key storage module of a phone - iOS